rebackjoseph28/cs214-final-project/README.md

 - Added a new classifier class
 - Added class labels
 - Added regularization
+- dataset augmentation

 ## Dataset Augmetor
 - called dataset.py
-- to run you'll have to run it on your own machine I couldn't get it working on this machine I tried using a venv, but it worked on my machine so I just copied the files over
+- to run you'll have to run it on your own machine I couldn't get it working on this machine I tried using a venv, but it worked on my machine so I just copied the files over, not integral to the code, but a nice quality of life improvement.

+One thing that's also nice is that it outputs all filenames to filenames.txt in your working directory in the format that the code takes.

+to run, read the header of the python file.